-AT&T Inc. (T), the largest U.S. telephone company, started selling red versions of mobile phones made by Research In Motion Ltd. (RIM) and Palm Inc. to expand the appeal of the devices beyond the corporate market.
+AT&T Inc. (T:US), the largest U.S. telephone company, started selling red versions of mobile phones made by Research In Motion Ltd. (RIM) and Palm Inc. to expand the appeal of the devices beyond the corporate market.

 A ruby-colored BlackBerry, made by Research In Motion, and a crimson version of Palm's Treo 680 are available immediately starting at $199.99 with a two-year contract, San Antonio-based AT&T said in a statement today.